matter-labs/tutorials/deploy-governance/README.md

 # L1 Governance example

-This repo serves as an example of an L1 contract project that interacts with the zkSync bridge contract.
+This folder as an example of an L1 contract project that interacts with the zkSync bridge contract.

 ## Structure